shiba517/ed_so-MSP3/README.md

 * A logo that is not a icon from fontawsome.com
 * To be able to display recipes in specefic orders such as by name, name of poster etc
 * Adding a favourite/save for later section
+* A pagination might be useful once the website becomes popular and hundreds, thousands or millions of recipes are added to the database

 ## TECHNOLOGIES USED